carlos-urena/figs-gen/README.md

 <h2>Figure 6</h2>

 The perspective view-frustum is shown, but here the hfovy angle (beta) is emphasized.
 It is also shown how to compute l,r,b and t parameters from beta and n,f,a (aspect ratio).
-This is usefull to ubnserstand the parameters for `gluPerspective` function.
+This is usefull to understand the parameters for `gluPerspective` function.

 <div align="center">